James Ambrose Dominic Aylward: Works

 Aylward's principal monument is his translation of Latin hymns, most of which he contributed to The Catholic Weekly Instructor.
 In his Annus Sanctus (London, 1884), Orbey Shipley has reprinted many of them.
-He says of Father Aylward that he was "a cultivated and talented priest of varied powers and gifts."
+He says of Aylward that he was "a cultivated and talented priest of varied powers and gifts."

 His English translation of the Corpus Christi sequence (beginning "Sing forth") was published in Annus Sanctus, pages 194–196.
 The end of it appears in the English translation of the 2003 Encyclical by Pope John Paul II, Ecclesia De Eucharistia, n.
 62. It is also used in the Lectionary in Australia.